Elmer G. Osterhoudt

 "Modern Radio Laboratories" is trademarked in December.

-1933 Elmer and Mabel move to Mabel's old home, an apartment owned by Mabel's father at 151 Liberty Street in San Francisco.
+1933 Elmer and Mabel move to Mabel's old home, owned by Mabel's father at 151 Liberty Street in San Francisco.

 Note: The radio store has closed at this time.
 They will remain in San Francisco till nearly the end of the Great Depression.
 In 1938 they move back to Oakland and open a radio store on 14th Street.
 During WWII this store also closes, and Elmer works once again for the US Navy.
 The store never reopens, and they move to Hayward, CA in 1944.